kszewc/multiSMD/README.md

 Output
 --------------------------------
 The program generates by a directory containing the input files and subdirectories corresponding to the "pull" directions.
-Each subdirectory contains an appropriately prepared input file to NAMD or Gromacs, and a bash script to run the given simulation (based on the provided template.run).
+Each subdirectory contains an appropriately prepared input file to NAMD or Gromacs, and a bash script to run the given simulation (based on the provided template.run - only for NAMD).
 For NAMD you can run these scripts each separately:

 ```.
 Output/SMD_theta_0_phi_0/run.bash``` (the "dot" will run the script exactly where the run.bash file is)